The recently passed bipartisan infrastructure bill brings key water and sanitation improvements to rural Alaska - ArcticToday

 [How COVID is helping spur big investment in Alaska water and sanitation services]

-The infrastructure bill includes Alaska water and sanitation improvements to go well beyond the 31 villages currently classified as unserved and where human waste is collected in the five-gallon containers known as “honey buckets.”
+The infrastructure bill includes Alaska water and sanitation improvements to go well beyond the more than 30 villages currently classified as unserved and where human waste is collected in the five-gallon containers known as “honey buckets.”
 Beyond those communities, there are many more – ranging from small villages to hub areas — that have some service but struggle with quality problems or problems with operations and maintenance.

 To help those communities, the bill includes $230 million for the Environment Protection Agency’s Alaska Native Villages and Rural Communities Water Grant Program.

 The program, created in 1996 specifically to address water and sanitation problems in Alaska, provides funding to help communities build or improve their systems and operate and maintain them safely.
 There are 245 Alaska communities eligible for grants from the program, according to Murkowski.
 From fiscal 2012 to fiscal 2021, the program provided $188.2 million for 105 projects around the state.
-That includes recent projects providing the first-ever water service to Eek, a Yup’ik village in western Alaska, Shageluk, an Athabascan village on the Innoko River, a tributary of the Yukon River, and Buckland, an Inupiat village in northwestern Alaska, along with several projects that improve existing service in villages.
+That includes recent and ongoing projects providing the first-ever water service to Eek, a Yup’ik village in western Alaska, Shageluk, an Athabascan village on the Innoko River, a tributary of the Yukon River, and Buckland, an Inupiat village in northwestern Alaska, along with several projects to improve existing service in villages.

 Qualifying for grants has required a 50 percent match up to now, with at least 25 percent of project funding required to come from the state.
 Many villages lack the technical expertise to operate and maintain systems or the financial wherewithal to qualify for grants.